Tuesday 24 September 2024

 I walked backwards and forwards along the shoreline several times trying to make the most of every viewpoint.

 On finding no geese, I assumed their southern migration had begun.
-Thanks to Blair on PEI Good news, I learnt that only, I learnt that this wasn't the case.
-They mostly flew out late afternoon and returned n the dark.
+Thanks to Blair on PEI Good news, I learnt that this wasn't the case.
+They mostly flew out late afternoon and returned in the dark.
 He wasn't sure why they weren't there for sunrise.
 Sunday 4.45pm saw me back at the shoreline.
-This time I was greeted by as many geese but also a large numbers of ducks and seagulls.
+This time I was greeted by just as many geese but also, a large numbers of ducks and seagulls.
 What a feast for the eyes.

 I wasn't there long before I heard a rumbling amongst the geese and a set of ten or more flapped their wings and took to the sky.
 This was repeated every 5 to ten minutes or so until it was just the ducks left quietly feeding.
 The geese used the pond like an aircraft runway.
 Their take off was from the south to the north and then they all veered away to the right and turned SW.